Credit: 0.5-4

 Credit: 0.5-4 QR

-Ever wonder how sociologists gather the information upon which they base their claims?
+Ever wonder how sociologists gather the information on which they base their claims?
 Curious about all those charts and graphs in newspapers and magazines?
-Thinking about a career in marketing, survey research or program evaluation?
-This course is designed for students who want to become proficient in doing and understanding quantitative social research using SPSS software.
-The focus of this class is survey research and design.
-Students learn the basics of data mining, recoding and analysis while also learning to write and present their research findings.
-This counts toward the methods requirement for the major.
-Prerequisite: 100-level sociology course and SOCY 271.
-Sophomore standing.
-Offered every two years.
+Thinking about a career in marketing or survey research?
+This course is designed for students who want to "get their hands dirty" and actively participate in doing and understanding social research.

 Credit: 0.5-4

 This course focuses on learning to use qualitative methods to answer questions about social life.
-We discuss individual and group interviews, observational techniques and content analysis of documents and visual images.
-Students practice using these techniques by carrying out a semester-long research project using these methods.
-We also discuss the "nuts and bolts" of designing a research project, writing research proposals, collecting data, analyzing data and writing up qualitative research.
-Finally, we contextualize this practical instruction with discussions of research ethics, issues of reliability and validity in qualitative research, the relationship between qualitative methods and theory-building, and the place of qualitative methods in the discipline of sociology.
-This counts toward the methods requirement for the major.
-Prerequisite: SOCY 271 or LGLS 371.
-Sophomore standing.
-Offered every two years.
+We will discuss individual and group interviews, observational techniques, and content analysis of documents and visual images.
+Students will practice using these techniques by carrying out a semester-long research project using these methods.
+We will also discuss the "nuts and bolts" of designing a research project, writing research proposals, collecting data, analyzing data, and writing up qualitative research.
+Finally, we will contextualize this practical instruction with discussions of research ethics, issues of reliability and validity in qualitative research, the relationship between qualitative methods and theory-building, and the place of qualitative methods in the discipline of sociology.
+Enrollment limited to fifteen.
+Prequisite: one introductory course in sociology and at least one other sociology course.

 Credit: 0.5-4